MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 2. Inferential Statistics

     Inferential Statistics is about using our collected data to draw conclusions to a larger population.
-Performing inferential statistics well requires that we take a sample that accurately represents our population of interest.
+Performing inferential statistics will require that we take a sample that accurately represents our population of interest.

     A common way to collect data is via a survey.
 However, surveys may be extremely biased depending on the types of questions that are asked, and the way the questions are asked.
 This is a topic you should think about when tackling the first project.